hemanth/functional-programming-jargon/readme.md

 ## Monad

-> A Monad is a pattern to describe computations as a series of steps.

-A monad is a "unit" function that wraps a value and produces the same value by way of a "bind" function and are sometimes referred to as "programmable semicolons" due to the fact that they represent chainable computations.
+> A monad is an abstraction that provides an interface for executing a common sequence of commands on a particular kind of value, often one you want to avoid acting on directly.
+One of the most common monads is the "maybe" or optional value monad, which wraps a value that could be either nothing or something.
+By using a monad instead of the raw value, you can protect your code from exposure to null values.
+Likewise, a "state" monad can be used in a parser to algorithmically consume an input string using a repeatable sequence of steps that preserves the current state of the input from operation to operation.
+Also, since a monad is, by definition, a special kind of functor that also returns a monad, they can be chained together to describe any sequence of operations.
+In functional languages with lazy evaluation, monads are used where sequence of evaluation is important, such as in I/O. Due to this sequencing utility, they are sometimes referred to as "programmable semicolons."

 The simplest monad is the Identity monad.
 It simply wraps a value.